-Attorney Sandra I. Murado has 20+ years of experience practicing immigration law.
-Call the Law Offices of Sandra I. Murado in Coral Gables for dedicated support.
+Attorney Sandra Murado has 25+ years of experience practicing law.
+Call the Law Offices of Sandra I. Murado for dedicated support.

 Sandra Murado draws on more than 25 years of legal experience in both the private and public sectors, providing clients with quality legal representation with attention to detail and personal service.
-Ms. Murado graduated cum laude from Florida International University’s Faculty Scholars Program (“Honors Program”), where she double majored in Political Science and International Relations, with a minor in Italian.
+Ms. Murado graduated cum laude from Florida International University's Faculty Scholars Program (“Honors Program”), where she double majored in Political Science and International Relations and a minor in Italian.

 Among her achievements during her undergraduate degree, Ms. Murado was: